rendner/py-plugin-dataframe-viewer/plugin/docs/TEST_PLUGIN_MANUALLY.md

 #### ChunkValidationTest
 Loads for all supported pandas versions the generated data from the `src/test/resources/generated/` folder.

-This test class ensures:
+ensures:
-- that the combined chunks result in the same visual output as using the unchunked HTML
+- combined chunks result in the same visual output as using the unchunked HTML
   - correctness of computed CSS values can't be verified by this test
-- that the HTML parser can parse the generated html
+- HTML parser can parse the generated html
-- the chunks are combined in the correct order
+- chunks are combined in the correct order

 In case the combined chunked HTML does not match the expected HTML, a screenshot is taken of the rendered DataFrame tables.
 The screenshots are created in a folder named by the failed test case under `src/test/resources/generated-error-images/chunk-validation`.